LAMDA-RL/MAICC/README.md

 # MAICC: Multi-agent In-context Coordination via Decentralized Memory Retrieval

 This is the implementation of the AAAI 2026 paper "Multi-agent In-context Coordination via Decentralized Memory Retrieval".
+The appendix of the paper is available at this [MAICC_supp.pdf](https://www.lamda.nju.edu.cn/jiangt/MAICC_supp.pdf).

 ### Install Python environment